 Regular vs Irregular Income

 Different types of income also include regular vs irregular income.
-In some household all forms of income may be irregular, meaning there is a source of income that comes at varying times and perhaps inconsistently.
-This may be the case with small businesses that are based on sales or side-work such as a handyman.
+In some households all forms of income may be irregular, meaning there is a source of income that comes at varying times and perhaps inconsistently.
+This may be the case with small businesses that are based on sales or side work such as a handyman.
 Irregular income does not have to stop you from creating a budget for your family.
 It simply takes a few more steps.

 If your family has a source of income that is irregular you will want to take some time (3-6 months) to see what your average monthly income is.
 Simply take those months to calculate how much you make and divide it out to find the average monthly income.

-For example, if you own a small business based on sales and you sold $1500 worth of product in 3 months, that gives you an additional $500 per month in income on average.
-I would add this average into your monthly income.
-If you have months where you go above that in income, you can tuck it away to cover the lesser months or you can put it towards savings and debt-payoff.
+For example, if you own a small business based on sales and you sold $1500 worth of products in 3 months, that gives you an additional $500 per month in income on average.
+I would add this average to your monthly income.
+If you have months where you go above that in income, you can tuck it away to cover the lesser months or you can put it towards savings and debt payoff.